SteveMilesQuant/levelUpLearning/README.md

 ### EC2 Deployment with Docker

+If you want to get this website up and running on a single server (i.e. without scaling), this is an easy way to go before you have to get into Kubernetes and whatnot.
+If you're already comfortable with Docker, this may be the preferred way for you to launch uvicorn even on your PC through Ubuntu (skipping the nginx part).

 1. Create AWS EC2 instance
 	* Open Amazon EC2 from the AWS console
 	* Select "instances"